๐ŸงญPhysical Geography

 Wildfires

-• Spread through the fire triangle—fuel (vegetation), oxygen, and heat must all be present; remove one and fire stops
+• Spread through the fire triangle: fuel (vegetation), oxygen, and heat must all be present.
+Remove any one element and the fire stops.

-• Intensified by weather conditions—low humidity, high temperatures, and strong winds create fire weather; climate change is extending fire seasons
+• Intensified by weather conditions.
+Low humidity, high temperatures, and strong winds create what's called fire weather.
+Climate change is extending fire seasons by producing hotter, drier conditions over longer periods.

-• Ignition sources vary—lightning causes natural fires; human activities (power lines, campfires, arson) cause most fires in populated areas
+• Ignition sources vary.
+Lightning causes natural fires, but human activities (power lines, campfires, arson, equipment sparks) cause the majority of fires in populated areas.

-Compare: Hurricanes vs. Tornadoes—both are rotating wind systems, but hurricanes are massive (hundreds of km), long-lived (days), and ocean-dependent, while tornadoes are small (meters to km), brief (minutes), and form from land-based thunderstorms.
+Compare: Hurricanes vs. Tornadoes: both are rotating wind systems, but hurricanes are massive (hundreds of km across), long-lived (days to weeks), and ocean-dependent, while tornadoes are small (meters to a few km), brief (minutes), and form from land-based thunderstorms.
 Hurricanes are highly predictable days in advance; tornadoes give minutes of warning at best.

 Hydrological Hazards